Application Procedures for Beijing Government Scholarship for International Students

 2. For programs taught in foreign languages:

-- Applicants must demonstrate a high level of proficiency in the languages of instruction and provide valid, widely recognized language proficiency certificates.
+- Applicants must demonstrate a high level of proficiency in the language of instruction and provide a valid, widely recognized language proficiency certificate.

-- For English-taught programs, non-native English speakers must submit proof of their English proficiency.
-Applicants for the Category A scholarship must submit a TOEFL score of 85 or above, an IELTS score of 6.5 or above, or other equivalent proof of English proficiency.
+- For English-taught programs, non-native English speakers shall submit proof of English proficiency.
+Applicants for the Category A scholarship shall submit an official TOEFL score report with a minimum score of 85, an official IELTS score report with a minimum score of 6.5, or other equivalent proof of English proficiency.

-- For Category A: In principle, the applicant's previous degree-granting institution should be a university ranked among the world’s top 500 in the QS World University Rankings, or the applicant must have a diploma from a key high school in his/her home country (with an average score of no less than 85, or a GPA of 3.6 or above).
-For a current student, the previous academic year's average score must be 85 or above.
+- For Category A: Applicants shall, in principle, have graduated from a university among the top 500 in the QS World University Rankings, or from a key senior secondary school in their home country, with an average score of no less than 85 or a GPA of no less than 3.6.
+Currently enrolled applicants shall have achieved an average score of no less than 85 in the previous academic year.

-- A research scholar should, in principle, come from a university ranked among the top 500 in the QS World University Rankings.
+- Research scholar applicants shall, in principle, come from a university among the top 500 in the QS World University Rankings.

-An applicant for a master's degree, doctoral degree, or research scholar program must submit two letters of recommendation written in Chinese or English by two referees holding the title of associate professors or above in relevant fields.
+Applicants for a master's degree, doctoral degree, or research scholar program shall submit two letters of recommendation written in Chinese or English by two referees holding the titles of associate professors or above in relevant academic fields.

-Applicants must also pass the admission assessments or entrance examinations for international students and meet the academic, language, and other relevant requirements of their admitting institutions.
+Applicants shall also pass the admission assessments or entrance examinations for international students and meet the academic, language, and other relevant requirements of their admitting institutions.

 IV.
 Application Procedures